shailen/shailen.github.com/source/_posts/2012-11-19-writing-unittests-for-pub-packages.markdown

 ## Creating a Simple Package

 Open up Dart Editor and create a `New application` called `range`.
-For this example, we will not be creating a web project, so uncheck "Generate content for a basic web app" when you create the application.
+For this example, we will not be creating a web project, so uncheck `Generate content for a basic web app` when you create the application.
 But do make sure that `Add Pub support` is checked.

 Delete the automatically created `bin` directory.
 We won't be needing it.

 Create a top level `lib` directory.
 Inside `lib`, create a `range.dart` file: the code for `range()` will go in here.

-There are other directories and files that you should create - a README, a LICENSE, a `doc/` folder for documentation, an `example/` folder showing usage of your package, etc. - but our focus here is on how to write unittests, so we'll skip over those files and directories for now.
+There are other directories and files that you should create - a README, a LICENSE, a `doc/` folder for documentation, an `example/` folder with examples showing usage of your package, etc. - but our focus here is on how to write unittests, so we'll skip over those files and directories for now.
 To know what else you should be doing to make this a _respectable_ package, see this excellent writeup on [package layout conventions](http://pub.dartlang.org/doc/package-layout.html) on the [pub site](http://pub.dartlang.org/doc/package-layout.html).